-The attention of students is drawn to the course on "Science, Technology and Society" given in the School of Sociology.
-Details of this course are given in the Faculty of-Arts Handbook.
-This course may be taken as an alternative to an advanced elective in General Studies, with the permission of the Head of the School of Sociology.
+The attention of students is drawn to this subject given in the School of Sociology.
+Details are given in the Faculty of Arts Handbook.
+This subject may be taken as an alternative to an advanced elective in General Studies, with the permission of the Head of the School of Sociology.
 Interested students should apply to the School of Sociology before the beginning of Session 1.